zachduda/PUUIDs/README.md

 - All redistributions or modifications are to automatically be open-source and follow this license and it's core principles.
 - Any software made for public use must be open-source and should be made with good intentions.

+# Need a hand?
+Feel free to join the developer discord server and ask me for help with PUUIDs!
+I'd be happy to answer any questions you might have or implmenet any functionality you feel would assist you with your projects: https://discord.com/invite/6ugXPfX

 # Contact Me
 If you have any questions or inquiries, you can reach me at https://zachduda.com/contact